Developer-first economics

 Please note that third-party ad monetization is not permitted on the Jest platform.

 Yes.
-Studios receive full transparency into user acquisition paths, monetization data, and payout calculations through Jest's analytics dashboards in the developer console.
+Developers receive full transparency into user acquisition paths, monetization data, and payout calculations through Jest's analytics dashboards in the developer console.

 Not simultaneously.

-Only one studio can hold acquisition credit at a time - but if a user becomes inactive for 1 month, another studio can reacquire them.
+Only one product can hold acquisition credit at a time - but if a user becomes inactive for 1 month, another product can reacquire them.

 Revenue shares are calculated continuously and paid out on a regular schedule (typically monthly).